 - Jupiter is the largest planet in our solar system.

-- It is a gas giant, primarily composed of hydrogen and helium.
+- It is a gas giant composed mainly of hydrogen and helium.

-- Jupiter has a famous Great Red Spot, a gigantic storm that has been raging for at least 400 years.
+- Jupiter has a famous Great Red Spot, a giant storm that has been raging for at least 400 years.

 Interesting facts: